edbennett/python-testing-ci/_episodes/08-exercise.md

 ## The software

-We are going to work with `pl_curves`, a piece of researcg software developed by Dr Colin Sauzé at Aberystwyth University, which calculates Pareto–Lorenz (PL) curves for calculating the relative abundance of different bacteria in a community.
+We are going to work with `pl_curves`, a piece of research software developed by Dr Colin Sauzé at Aberystwyth University, which calculates Pareto–Lorenz (PL) curves for calculating the relative abundance of different bacteria in a community.
 It also calculates a Gini coefficient to show how evenly distributed